hanslhansl/loop-to-constant/README.md

             result += min(h, i) + j
 ```
 And so on and so forth.

-Finding closed form solutions to this kind of for loops is what this project aims at.
+These (nested) for loops have in common that they are the programmatic representation of mathematical sums.
+This project aims at finding closed form solutions to this kind of for loops, that is, transforming them into code without any for loops.
 ## How it works
 The examples above (except the last one) consist of 3 types of expressions: for loops, if clauses and summands.
+The goal is to eliminate all for loops.
 If we find universal transformation rules for these 3 types of expressions we can let a computer do the rest.
 #### Transforming a for loop over a summand
 As mentioned above this project's goal isn't to solve mathematical problems.
 Mathematicians have been doing that for hundreds of years.
 This project uses Sympy, a Python library for symbolic mathematics, to solve these problems.

+Now we can transform for loops over a summand.
+What if there is an if clause inbetween though?
 #### Merging an if clause into a for loop
 ```
 for i in range(a, b):